How to GOBA

 Participants are responsible for their own equipment, including medical devices.
 GOBA is not able to provide electrical plug-ins and advises participants to look into battery-powered devices.
 For medical devices only, GOBA may be able to arrange charging and transporting during the day… See the GOBA First Aid Coordinator in camp on the first day.

-For other devices, please remember that whatever you pack in your luggage and put on the luggage trucks will at some point be on the bottom of a large, heavy pile or will be thrown off the truck during unloading.
+Please remember that whatever you pack in your luggage and put on the luggage trucks will at some point be on the bottom of a large, heavy pile or will be thrown off the truck during unloading.
 Do not bring fragile items in your luggage.
 Read The Way to GOBA publication for advice concerning what to bring and what to leave home.

 Alcohol is not permitted in the camping areas of GOBAville.
 In addition, some of our facilities strictly prohibit the use of alcohol on all parts of their grounds.
 Non-compliers will be asked to leave the tour.